Levy-Ting/Remote-Control_Snow-Clearing_Rover---Capstone/README.md

 3) The LM476 waits for a command to be transmitted from the Wi-Fi module.
 Once a command has been transmitted, the micro board will process the command and use that information to control either the motor and movement of the rover or the shovel attachment discussed further down.

-4) If a movement command is received, it will be processed, and a corresponding number will be sent to the Sabertooth motor driver over serial communication to control the wheels.
+4) If a movement command is received, it will be processed, and a correspodnding number will be sent to the Sabertooth motor driver over serial communication to control the wheels.
 The numbers sent are in the form of a byte of data ranging from 0 - 255, with 1 - 127 controlling the right side of the motor and 128-255 controlling the left and 64 and 192 being stop for each perspective wheel.

 WebAPI/Client Procedure: